pjchong91/instanews/README.md

 ##Questions Encountered and Learning Acquired:
 *Q - What is the purpose of Gulp?
-- Gulp can be used to minify our project (ie. remove white space from our files)
+- Gulp can be used to download useful node packages.
+Some of the packages we have used have functionalities that allow us to minify certain files from our project (ie. remove white space from our files), do error checking, rename/move files, etc.  We have also enabled browser-sync, which can automatically refreshes the browser when certain 'watched' files are altered.

-*Q -
+*Q - What is Ajax?
-- Ajax 'GET' request can be used to retrieve information from a parsed JSON file
+- Ajax is a ________________.
+The 'GET' method can be used to retrieve information from a parsed JSON file.